Vacuum solutions in the Einstein-Aether Theory: Field Equations in the EA theory

-Albeit outside the framework of GR theory, the choice of a FLRW metric is natural, since it provides the basis for most problems in cosmology and can also be useful in studies of gravitational collapse (since the Oppenheimer-Snyder's landmark work \cite{OS_1939}).
+{The choice of a FLRW metric is natural, since in the framework of GR theory it provides} the basis for most problems in cosmology and can also be useful in studies of gravitational collapse (since the Oppenheimer-Snyder's landmark work \cite{OS_1939, Kolassis1988, Chan1989, Sharif2010} { and should be interesting to explore it in the EA theory}.

 In accordance with equation (\ref{LagMul}), the aether field is assumed unitary, timelike and constant, chosen as \bq u^a=(1,0,0,0). \eq